14 Retirement Planning Strategies for Late Starters [According to the Experts]

 3. Eliminate Debt as Quickly as Possible

-According to a recent Experian study on American debt, the average American was $92,727 in debt in 2020.
+According to CNBC, the average American household with debt owed more than $155,000 in 2022.
 The interest rates associated with any form of debt can drain your pockets quickly, making it harder to save for retirement.
 By eliminating outstanding payments, you can put the money you would otherwise pay in interest into your retirement portfolio.

 One method to eliminate debt as quickly as possible is referred to as the “snowball method.”
 As a snowball starts small and grows bigger with effort and momentum, so can your debt payments.
 Using this method, you pay off small debts first, thus gaining momentum to pay off larger obligations.
 Once your smallest debt is paid in full, you put the money you had budgeted for it toward the next smallest debt, and so on.

 - Step 1: Make a list of all your debts from smallest to largest — paying no attention to interest rates.

 - Step 2: Make the minimum payment on all of your debts with the exception of the smallest.

 - Step 3: Put as much money as possible into paying off your smallest debt.